 Falkland, a small town in Fife, Scotland, was used to portray the city of Inverness.
 Claire and Frank arrive there on their second honeymoon.
-While there they meet Mrs Baird, the somewhat mysterious owner of their bed and breakfast, and the local minister, Reverend Wakefield.
+While there they meet Mrs Baird, the somewhat mysterious owner of their bed and breakfast, as well as the local minister, Reverend Wakefield.

 Just like the Outlander version of Inverness, Falkland is a quiet, friendly town on the edge of some fantastic Scottish scenery.
 Like Frank and Claire, you can drive into town and park on High Street across from Mrs Baird’s B & B (the real life Covenanter Hotel).
 As well as going in for a drink or a meal, you can also stay in one of the hotel rooms, including that rented by Frank and Claire.

 The Covenanter Hotel is believed to be named in honour of Rev Richard Cameron, a local Covenanter who was born a short distance along the High Street.

 Interestingly, Covenanters were Scots who signed the National Covenant in 1638, opposing the interference of the Stuarts in the affair of the Presbyterian Church.
 So they would probably not be best friends with Jamie Fraser and many of the Jacobites.